 WHAT IS THE HIDDEN SMILE PROJECT?

-The aim of the project is to publish at least 100 intriguing and provocative photos of Vietnamese people hiding their smiles.
+The aim of the project is to publish a book with at least 100 intriguing and provocative photos of Vietnamese people hiding their smiles.
 This concept has never been addressed before and concerns mainly Vietnamese women who, for many reasons such as modesty, politeness or discomfort, use their hands to cover their mouth when they laugh or receive a compliment.
 It’s also aimed at making people aware of how powerful a smile can be.

 Réhahn wants the viewer to make their own conclusions as to what lies behind the covered smile.
 He wants to leave people guessing, but most of all he wants people to look at the face and realize there’s a deeper story to be told, a story that can be discovered through the Hidden Smile.